 You may preview the entire Autumn Collection at this link (or, click tab, top of page 'Kinngait 2023').

-Enquiries may be directed to firstname.lastname@example.org
+Enquiries and requests for pre-release reservations may be directed to firstname.lastname@example.org

 In the News, April 23, 2022 -

 Kinngait Artist Shuvinai Ashoona Awarded Special Mention at 59th Venice Biennale:

 "On Saturday, April 23, Shuvinai Ashoona, RCA, was awarded a Special Mention during the opening ceremony of the 59th International Art Exhibition of La Biennale di Venezia.
 This is Ashoona’s debut in the Venice Biennale, with her work being included in the central exhibition The Milk of Dreams curated by Cecelia Alemani, on view until November 27.
 The Venice Biennale is the longest-running and most prestigious contemporary art event in the world, awarding prizes to artists participating in the International Exhibition since 1895".
 Cr.2a https://www.labiennale.org/en/art/2022/milk-dreams/shuvinai-ashoona

 Related: Link to special item release.
 Edition limited to only 30.
 Diptych (2 images).
 "In recognition of Shuvinai Ashoona being awarded the 2018 Gershon Iskowitz Prize for her outstanding contribution to the visual arts in Canada... a special edition lithograph".